-(b) Definitions
+- (b) Definitions.
 For purposes of this section, End-to-end encryption means (i) the provision of cryptographic protection of data such that the data is not in unencrypted form between an originator (or the originator's in-country security boundary) and an intended recipient (or the recipient's in-country security boundary), and (ii) the means of decryption are not provided to any third party.
-The originator and the recipient may be the same person.

-(c) The ability to access "technology" or "software" in encrypted form that satisfies the criteria set forth in paragraph (a)(5) of this section does not constitute the release or export of such "technology" or "software."
+The originator and the recipient may be the same person. - (c) Ability to access "technology" or "software" in encrypted form.
+The ability to access "technology" or "software" in encrypted form that satisfies the criteria set forth in paragraph (a)(5) of this section does not constitute the release or export of such "technology" or "software."